 Step 1 Creating the infrastructure

 Add a (regular, flow item) Source at a production location near the shore.
-Also add a queue and a FloWorks Berth to the model and connect them in the order Source -> Queue -> Berth.
+Also add a queue and a FloWorks Berth to the model: click the Loading Point object in the library and drag or select and add a Berth from the popup menu.
+'A'-connect the objects in the order Source -> Queue -> Berth.

 Set the Arrival Style of the source to “Arrival Schedule” and the FlowItem Class to “Flow Vessel”.
 In the arrivals table, give the flow items a name of “Coaster” and set the Quantity to 4.